planet-ai-2023/planet-ai-2023.github.io/_posts/2024-7-2-planet-ai-research-group.md

 <br/>

 **IV.
 RESEARCH RPOJECTS**
-- **Project Chatbot DAISY for NeurIPS 2024**: *Development of an Intelligent Chatbot DAISY for Natural Disaster Information Dissemination*, by Alice Zou, Dominick Pelaia, Nathan He, Sadie Jones, & Flora Zhu
+- **Project Chatbot DAISY for NeurIPS 2024**: *Development of an Intelligent Chatbot DAISY for Natural Disaster Information Dissemination*
 <br/>

-- **Project WaterBot for AGU 2024**
+- **Project WaterBot for AGU 2024**: *Exploring Trace Element Fingerprinting in Water Samples with Artificial Intelligence*